turingschool-examples/hang-in-there-boilerplate/README.md

 Every time the Show Another Random Poster button is clicked, a new random poster will be displayed.

+#### Part 2: Switching Page View
+When you click the Show Saved Posters button, it will take you to the saved posters area.
+The Back to Main button takes you back to the main page.

 <img width="1440" alt="saved-view-empty" src="https://user-images.githubusercontent.com/79027364/145722654-d7a44bde-e2f6-4d92-be50-c912158dfe71.png">

+Clicking on the Make Your Own Poster button will take you to a form that contains fields to enter an image URL, title, and quote for your custom poster.
+Show my poster will bring you back to the main page view with your custom poster displayed.
+If you decide not to create your own poster, you can click on the Nevermind button and go back to the main page without filling out the form.

 <img width="1440" alt="form-view" src="https://user-images.githubusercontent.com/79027364/145722609-f4e5e3a1-2b04-4609-a771-e677d44666fb.png">